neildavis/mgpr-pi/README.md

 These assume a fresh install of Raspberry Pi OS 'Bullseye' Lite edition.
 Your Pi must also have internet access for this whole process.

-1. If your Pi has 1GB of RAM or less (all Pis pre v4), reduce the GPU share to 64MB:
+1. If your Pi has 1GB of RAM or less (all Pis pre v4), reduce the GPU share to 16 MB:

      `sudo raspi-config` -> Performance Options -> GPU Memory